NathanielJS1541/InstagramPhoto-dl/README.md

 ```
 The credentials in the cookies.txt file will expire, but you can always just save a new one and replace the old one.

+### Using Batch Files
+A batch file is a plaintext file (such as a simple .txt) which contains one URL per line to download.
+This can then be
+imported into the script using `-b DownloadList.txt` or `--batch-file DownloadList.txt`.
+Note that this is used instead
+of the URL argument.

+### Using Templates
+The "Templates" feature was added to try and mimic the template functionality of
+[youtube-dl](https://github.com/ytdl-org/youtube-dl): You are able to specify fields within the output format that will
+be automatically filled in by the script.
+By default, this is set to `./Instagram/{creator}/{creator}-{date}-{id}.{ext}`
+as a suggestion to prevent post names from clashing with each other.
+For those wondering this simply uses
+[new-style Python string formatting](https://realpython.com/python-string-formatting/).
+Not very robust but is "good
+enough".
+These can be used to name folders or just the file itself as seen in the default case.

+#### Currently Supported Template options
+- `{creator}` will be replaced with the username of the profile that made the post
+- `{date}` will be replaced with the date that the post was made on in the format `YYYY-MM-DD`
+- `{id}` will be replaced with the unique ID of the post (Note this is NOT the shortcode that shows up in the URL)
+- `{ext}` will be replaced with the file extension

 ## Not Working Yet / WIP
 - Currently my termux-url-opener script can't distinguish between instagram photos and instagram videos.
 So either this
   script needs to learn to download videos too, or just pass the task on to youtube-dl.